Issue No.17: Visualizing Space Solar Power:

-The SunSat Design Competition is a two-year (2013-2015) initiative of the Online Journal of Space Communication being managed by the Ohio University Game Research and Immersive Design (GRID) Laboratory in cooperation with the National Space Society and the Society of Satellite Professionals International, the sponsor of this Journal.
-The Competition is intended to generate imaginative and plausibly workable designs for the next-generation space satellite systems that will collect energy in space and deliver them to earth as a source of clean and abundant electrical power.
+The International SunSat Design Competition is an initiative of the Space Journal being managed by the Ohio University Game Research and Immersive Design (GRID) Laboratory in cooperation with the National Space Society and the Society of Satellite Professionals International, the sponsor of this Journal.

 Don M. Flournoy, Professor of Telecommunications